 Switching To Sustainable Fashion: Top Affordable Brands

-It’s not a secret that when choosing the more environmentally and socially conscious fashion option we are often met with a greater price.
+It’s not a secret that when choosing the more environmentally and socially conscious fashion option we are often met with a greater price than we are perhaps used to.
+As individuals who understand the factors of fair trade and equal pay we totally understand this.
 However, if you’re making the transition from high street stores or moderately priced stores, as appose to bespoke/high-end, it can be difficult to find alternatives within the same price range.
-Find here some brands that will ease transitioning to sustainable fashion!

 It is worth noting that we understand everyone has a different idea of what classes as ‘affordable’ fashion but the following list has been curated through comparing brands across the sustainable fashion spectrum and these seem to be the most cost effective for the product.
 In this article we are going to be suggesting some affordable e-shops and stores that offer a sustainable alternative to your wardrobe basics as well as those funky pieces you don’t want to miss out on when swapping to sustainable fashion!